lemanschik/dspeed-hosting/security.md

-DIREKTSPEED-Hosting Security Guide
+AwesomeOS - Web Hosting Server Security Guide
 ============================

-DIREKTSPEED-Hosting turns a fresh Ubuntu 22.04 LTS 64-bit machine into a domain/mail server appliance by installing and configuring various components.
+AwesomeOS - Web Hosting Server turns a fresh Ubuntu 22.04 LTS 64-bit machine into a domain/mail server appliance by installing and configuring various components.

 This page documents the security posture.